soxueren/atsd/integration/pentaho/README.md

 ![](resources/data_pane_updated.png)

 - Drag and drop these field into the report canvas.
-- Click `Preview` button in the top left corner (eye icon) to view query results.
+- Click the `Preview` button in the top left corner (the eye icon) to view query results.

 ![](resources/report.png)